PLchochliman/TG/README.md

 # TG
- Try of implement mechanix of TG into simple program
+ Try of implement mechanics of TG into simple program